Sciatica

 Ask for Help

-If sciatica is affecting the task at hand, do not be too proud or afraid to ask for help.
+If sciatica affects the task, do not be too proud or afraid to ask for help.
 Stubbornness can lead to severe injury/s that could have been avoided.

 Stay Active

-When cold weather starts to make itself known, most of us want to get on the couch, binge watch our favorite movies, sleep, get snuggly, etc.
+When cold weather arrives, most people want to get on the couch, binge-watch their favorite movies, sleep, get snuggly, etc.

 • Exercising and staying in shape is a top remedy for sciatica symptoms.

-• Consult with a chiropractor, physical therapist/trainer that can offer exercises that won’t present/exacerbate symptoms
+• Consult a chiropractor or physical therapist/trainer who can offer exercises that won’t present/exacerbate symptoms.

-• Watch your weight when the cold weather kicks in and keep up with your exercise.
+• Watch your weight when the cold weather kicks in, and keep up your exercise.

 NCBI Resources

-Spinal adjustments and manual manipulations can be utilized to help carefully correct the alignment of the spine, restoring the natural integrity of the spine and allowing the body to heal itself, without the need for drugs and medications or surgery.
-In certain individuals, sciatica may fix itself, possibly happening just once or a few times throughout their lifetime.
-But, it’s important to remember that if an injury and/or aggravated condition is not treated effectively, symptoms may worsen.
+Spinal adjustments and manual manipulations can help carefully correct the spine’s alignment, restoring its natural integrity and allowing the body to heal without needing drugs, medications, or surgery.
+In certain individuals, sciatica may resolve itself, possibly occurring just once or a few times throughout their lifetime.
+However, it’s important to remember that symptoms may worsen if an injury and/or aggravated condition is not treated effectively.

 Post Disclaimer *